The Family That Plays Together: Music

 The group expands on psychedelic rock and moves toward an early form of progressive rock.
 "It Shall Be" and "Silky Sam" incorporate jazz influences.
 "Jewish" has Hebrew lyrics taken from the traditional song "Hine Ma Tov", based on King David's Psalm 133.
-The album's arrangements were by Marty Paich, who also arranged other albums by the group.
+The album's string and horn arrangements were by Marty Paich, who also created arrangements for the group's self-titled debut album.

 Release history

 After the first issue, the stereo master tapes for this album were locked in storage and unavailable.
-Because of this, subsequent CD releases by Sony, as well as the recent vinyl reissue by Sundazed Records, are taken from new stereo mixes made from the original multi-track tapes by Bob Irwin, Randy California and Ed Cassidy in 1996.
+Because of this, subsequent CD releases by Sony, as well as the recent vinyl reissue by Sundazed Music, are taken from new stereo mixes made from the original multi-track tapes by Bob Irwin, Randy California and Ed Cassidy in 1996.
 Liner notes on the 1996 CD reissue state that it was "mixed and mastered by Vic Anesini, Sony Music Studios, New York".
 (The tracks that appeared on the Time Circle, 1968–1972 compilation were remixed as well, though those mixes are different.)

 The 1996 CD reissue also contains five bonus tracks.
 Two of these appeared on the Time Circle, 1968–1972 compilation, while the other three are previously unissued.

 In 2017, Audio Fidelity reissued the album as a numbered limited edition hybrid SACD.
 This was the first release to use the original stereo mixes since the 1970s.
 This edition also includes bonus tracks in the same mixes as on the 1996 reissue.